benfarrah01/Python_to_JS_Converter/writing/proposal.md

 ## Description of the Main Idea

-We will create a translator that accepts Python code and outputs a version that has been translated to JavaScript.
-The resulting JavaScript program will have the same output and exact same functionality as the original Python program.
+We will create a translator that accepts Python code and outputs a version that has been translated to Java.
+The resulting Java program will have the same output and exact same functionality as the original Python program.

 ## Description of the Tasks that You Will Complete

-To create a program that translates Python code to JavaScript code.
-The program could incorporate aspects of both programming languages, such as data types, loops, and functions.
-The translator could use a combination of parsing techniques and regular expressions to identify the structure of the Python code and generate the equivalent JavaScript code.
-To test the program, you could write a set of Python test cases that cover a range of Python features, and then verify that the translated JavaScript code produces the same output as the original Python code.
+We will create a program which accepts Python code as an input and returns equivalent Java code.
+We will first need to develop a scanner and parser whiich can parse the Python code into a syntax tree, similar to the functionality of parts of the Lox interpreter.
+We will then need to actually create the translator, making sure to account for all the different kinds of structures, loops, and other features present in our input Python programs.
+This will convert our Python AST to a Java AST.
+We will then convert the Java AST into actual Java code, which should have the same output as the original Python program.

 ## Detailed Plan for Your Team to Complete the Project with a Timeline

-A high-level overview of the steps involved in building such a translator:

-- Develop a parser for Python code using a tool like ANTLR or pyparsing, or create one similar to other existing parsers.
-This parser should be able to parse Python code into an abstract syntax tree (AST).
+1. Develop a scanner and parser for Python code using a tool like ANTLR or pyparsing, or create ones similar to other existing scanners and parsers.
+These should be able to parse Python code into an abstract syntax tree (AST).

-- Write a translator that converts our Python AST into a JavaScript AST.
-In this step, each Python AST node must be mapped to a corresponding JavaScript AST node.
+2. Write a translator that converts our Python AST into a Java AST.
+In this step, each Python AST node must be mapped to a corresponding Java AST node.

-- Generate JavaScript code from the JavaScript AST.
+3. Generate Java code from the Java AST.
 The tool escodegen, or other similar tools, can be used for this.

-- Write a test suite for the translator.
+4. Write a test suite for the translator.
 Test to see if the conversion is accurate and if both programs accomplish the same goal in the same way.

-- Compare the output of the two programs and ensure they are the same.
+Compare the output of the two programs and ensure they are the same.